 In this comedy, starring Eddie Murphy and Dan Aykroyd, a homeless man (Murphy) is thrown into the world of finance.
 Mayhem ensues when Murphy begins tricking the more experienced financiers and rises through their ranks.
 If you’re interested in a stock market-based movie but want something a bit lighter, this comedic classic is an excellent choice.

 7. Margin Call (2011)

 When you trade on margin (borrowed money), a margin call is when your margin account falls too low, causing you to be overleveraged.
 When this occurs, your broker will require that you deposit more money or more securities in your account.
-Margin Call shows us what happens when not just a person, but a company, becomes overleveraged.
+Margin Call shows us what happens when a company becomes overleveraged, not just a person but a company.

 Margin Call is loosely based on a true story and takes place on the eve of the 2008 financial crisis.
 What sets this movie apart is that it’s both an informative, realistic look at Wall Street in 2008 and a fast-paced, thrilling drama, with excellent performances given by Kevin Spacey, Paul Bettany, and Jeremy Irons.